-The School's Governing Body, through its Admissions Committee processes, will decide whether any application will be accepted on the basis of the information submitted.
-The Committee will make its decision based upon the circumstances of each case including the view of parents, the Headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
+The School's Governing Body, through a panel process, will decide whether any application will be accepted on the basis of the information submitted.
+The panel will make its decision based upon the circumstances of each case including the view of parents, the Head Teacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.
 Similarly, there is no right of appeal for a place in a specific year group at a school.
-The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Headteacher and senior leadership of individual schools.
+The internal management and organisation of a school, including the placement of pupils in classes, is a matter for the Head Teacher and senior leadership of individual schools.